 Challenge Cost Share Projects

-Challenge cost share projects are as diverse as our national parks and programs.
-This year we seek to support projects that serve parks and programs and promote bold innovation and broad new initiatives in one or more of three thematic categories:
+Challenge Cost Share projects are as diverse as our national parks.
+This year we seek to support projects that serve parks and promote bold innovation in one or more of three thematic categories:

-- Urban Outreach: Projects to promote active healthy living; to restore or conserve community natural and cultural assets; to promote close-to-home recreational access and greenways.
+- Urban Outreach: Projects to promote active healthy living, restore or conserve community natural and cultural assets, or promote close-to-home access to recreation within an urban setting.

-- Youth Engagement: Projects to engage school-age participants to play, learn, serve, and work associated with NPS parks and programs.
+- Youth Engagement: Projects to engage youth participants to play, learn, serve, and work associated with NPS sites.

-- Connecting People to the Outdoors: Projects to enhance tangible and/or intangible access to the outdoors providing increased recreation opportunities.
+- Connecting People to the Outdoors: Projects to enhance access to outdoor recreation opportunities.

 Examples of past projects: